When you’re just starting out in this blogging game, it pays in spades to write lots and lots of unique content.

 Then update your article accordingly.

-Those were the three primary reason why you need to be updating your content.
+Those were the three primary reasons why you need to be updating your content.
 But there’s a fourth one- taking advantage of Google Freshness.

 That topic deserves an entire article section, so pause for a second, take a deep breath, get some coffee and… continue reading.